svalenti52/Digital_Dice/README.md

 Chapter 18.
 Waiting for Stoplights <br>

+    Problem: Starting at a point (m+1, n+1) on two-dimensional grid (well, it is rectangular grid of streets in a big city), a shopper works her way back to point (1, 1) following certain rules: a green light always determines her immediate destination, either south or west towards the unltimate destination.
+    However, once she reaches (1, y) or (x, 1) she always goes immediately south or west (so that neither coordinate goes below one) so that she is finally subject to the stoplights.
+How many stoplights does she have to wait for as function of where she starts?
+(Assume that the lights are as likely to be green as red.)

 Chapter 19.
 Electing Emperors and Popes <br>

+    Problem: This is an election problem with 3 parameters: N, n, and M.  N is the voting population, n is the candidate population (n <= N), and M is the threshold for deciding the election.
+Determine the probabilities of selecting a group leader using N=7 and N=25, for the cases n=2, 3, and 4.
+Use the majority for M.
+    As a further twist, calculate the probabilities where one can vote for himself, and one is prohibited from voting for himself.

 Chapter 20.
 An Optimal Stopping Problem <br>

+    Problem: Select a partner from a pool of n candidates, dating them and then deciding if they are the "right" one.
+The rules are, that once you haved dated one and decided against them, then that one is not eligible again.
+What should your dating and selection stratgy be given a pool of size n?
+In addition, note that you pick randomly from the pool and that they are ranked all the way from the best to the worst - you find out how they rank by dating them.

 Chapter 21.
 Chain Reactions, Branching Processes, and Baby Boys

+    Problem: This problem is relevant to the fission process whereby neutrons crash into the nucleus of atoms, and in splitting the atom produce a chain reaction of other neutrons to smash other atoms.
+The theoretical question was calculating the probability distribution of the number of neutrons produced in the nth generation of a chain reaction, generated from a single neutron.
+It turns out that this same question had been asked earlier with reference to male offspring - what is the probability that you have k males in the nth generation of descendants?
+    Use the results discovered by Lotka, p(0) = 0.4825, p(i) = (0.2126)(0.5893)^(i-1) for
+    i >= 1 to simulate the number of males in ith generation.
+Specifically, what is the probability for two male descendants in the second generation?
+Of there being six males in the third generation?